 In addition, you may also find the following sermon series from Radical helpful as you reflect on the meaning of Christ’s coming:

-– Incarnation: (David Platt teaches on the glorious reality of the Son of God taking on human flesh based on Philippians 2:5-11)
+- Incarnation: David Platt teaches about the glorious reality of the Son of God taking on human flesh based on Philippians 2:5-11

 - The Expected One: David Platt & other Brook Hills pastors teach on Christ’s fulfillment of Old Testament promises with His coming